metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/csv_taxdump/_index.md

 | taxon:3504 [Betula]@genus | taxon:3514 [Betulaceae]@family | genus          | Betula          |
 ```

-A single taxon match all the specified criteria.
+A single taxon meets all the specified criteria.
 It has the taxid `3504` or `taxon:3504` if we include the taxonomy code.

 It is now possible to request {{< obi obitaxonomy >}} for dumping the sub taxonomy corresponding to the `taxon:3504` taxon.
 The result is saved by redirecting the **stdout** to the file  <a href="betula_subtaxo.csv" download="betula_subtaxo.csv">`betula_subtaxo.csv`</a>.